Fabian-Orozco/Fabian-Orozco/README.md

 🎓 I'm a Software Engineer graduate from the University of Costa Rica, passionate about creating innovative solutions and learning new technologies.

-🌱 Currently, I'm working with C++, Web Development, and embedded devices.
+🌱 Currently, I'm working with Web Development with Angular, React and Django.

 💼 I'm open to exciting job opportunities and collaborations.